1997 Miami Hurricanes football team

 The 1997 Miami Hurricanes football team represented the University of Miami as a member of the Big East Conference during the 1997 NCAA Division I-A football season.
 Led by third-year head coach Butch Davis, the Hurricanes compiled an overall record of 5–6 with a mark of 3–4 in conference play, placing a in three-way tie for fifth in the Big East.
+This was Miami’s first losing season since 1979.
 The team played home games at the Miami Orange Bowl in Miami.